Agency outsourcing systems: add offshore capacity without chaos

 Track 6 numbers every week: tasks completed, on-time rate, error count, revision count, escalations, and SOP updates.
 Keep the scorecard small enough to review in 15 minutes.
 If it takes an hour, the system is already too heavy.

-The review note should sound plain: "Reports were on time for 7 of 8 clients.
-Two charts used the old date range.
-Add a date-range check before export and keep account-lead review on campaigns with spend changes above $500."
-That is management the assistant can use next week.
+The review note can say: "Reports were on time for 7 of 8 clients; two charts used the old date range, so add a date-range check before export and keep account-lead review on campaigns with spend changes above $500."
+The assistant can use that next week.

 Do not reward speed alone.
 A 30-minute faster report that creates 3 client corrections is not a win.
 Better metrics pair speed with accuracy, exceptions caught, and how much reviewer time the system removes.